The Team

 At Westmount Music Therapy, Heidi Arsenault supports children and teens by providing a space for joy and music making that allows them to develop the skills and confidence they need to engage others in pursuit of their focused interests and to build their future.

-Heidi often provides music therapy for children in the Nordoff-Robbins approach, with her colleague Daniel as it requires two therapists working together as a team.
+Heidi often provides music therapy for children in the Nordoff-Robbins approach, with a colleague, as it requires two therapists working together as a team.
 This approach was developed by Paul Nordoff, an American pianist and composer, and Clive Robbins, a British special educator.
 In their music therapy sessions, Robbins would directly support engagement with, and within, the responsive musical spaces that Nordoff created at the piano.
 The Nordoff-Robbins approach to music therapy is very well-established in the Commonwealth, Britain, and the United States.
 This approach can be especially helpful to autistic children, as well as to young children who show early signs of autism.
 Children with developmental differences or language delays unrelated to autism, children who need help expressing their needs in safe ways, and children living through difficult experiences, benefit from this offer as well.

 Heidi also works one-on-one with children and teens, for example to develop musical skills (at any level), to explore learning or sensory processing differences, and to overcome obstacles related to a diagnosis such as ASD, ADHD, OCD, DCD, GAD, ODD, selective mutism, or giftedness.
 She speaks both english and french.